RECIPE: Ken Hom’s Dim Sum-Style Pork & Prawn Dumplings

 Simple to make, sensational to devour

-Exclusively from the kitchen of chef, author and all-round Chinese food guru Ken Hom OBE, this recipe for pork and prawn dumplings is perfect for National Dim Sum Week.
+Exclusively from the kitchen of chef, author and all-round Chinese food guru Ken Hom OBE, this is the perfect pork and prawn dumplings recipe.
 Tender prawns and juicy pork intermingle within gently steamed wontons to create a super-sublime snack.

-Ahead of this exciting culinary event in Chinatown London, Ken Hom reveals what tasty bites you should try sinking your teeth into when eating your way around its restaurants.
+As one of the stable meals in Chinatown London, Ken Hom reveals what tasty bites you should try sinking your teeth into when eating your way around its restaurants.
 “Look out for some of the most popular dim sum snacks.
 These include dian xin, a Mandarin form of dim sum, chung guen (spring rolls), cha siu bao (barbecue pork buns), siu mai (pork dumplings), har gau (prawn dumplings), pai gwat (short steamed spareribs) or woo kok (fried taro dumplings).”

 An how does he recommends to eat dim sum?
 “Enjoy dim sum like the Chinese do, between mid-morning and late afternoon, and most usually as a light, inexpensive lunch.
 We drink tea throughout a dim sum meal, which is why dim sum is sometimes referred to as yam cha – the Cantonese expression for drinking tea.
-Above all, enjoy National Dim Sum week!”
+Above all, enjoy it!”

 1) To make the filling, begin by putting all the ingredients in a large bowl and mix together thoroughly.